 Using the Modal Verb “Would” with Conditionals

-The modal verb, “would,” can be used in number of different ways and thus needs its own special section.
+The modal verb, “would,” can be used in number of different ways.
 You might want to think of it as a past tense of “will,” although “would” has other uses as well.

 Basic sentence construction with “would” involves either:

 - He would like that.

 subject + would + have + past participle

 Much like “had,” “would” can be used as part of a contraction (a shortened version of would, as ‘d.

 Example: He‘d have to work hard to learn a new language.

 Here, “He’d” is the short version of “He would.”

 The difference is that “would” must be followed by an infinitive without “to,” and “had” by a past participle or “to + infinitive” (“I’d have done that for you,” vs. “He’d gone to the store”).